 Aside from the study journey, I love music, writing, fashion, thrift shopping, skincare, reading, watching films, ethical products and traveling.
 My family is from Taiwan, and I grew up speaking Mandarin.
 I’m an introvert and can spend hours reading, walking, writing and doing things on my own.
 However, I really value close friends and having deep, meaningful conversations.
 I’m a highly sensitive person and am incredibly empathetic which can be a blessing and a curse.
 I’m a Christian and grew up going to church.

-I’m an animal lover and grew up with many pets and farm animals from cats, dog, chickens, fish, guinea pigs, budgies, mice, pigs, horses, sheep, cows and so on.
+As an animal lover, I grew up with many pets and farm animals and had two pet pigs named Shyla and Hercules who I adored.
 I believe in the law of attraction, striving to be your best self and always learning and growing.
 I had depression and anxiety for many years since I was a teenager, and it’s still something I’m learning to cope with.
 I’m passionate about raising awareness on mental health, body positivity, ethical fashion, self-love, asian culture, being an introvert and my rambling thoughts.

 5 random facts: